Welcome to Meadowgreen Health Centre

 FROM THE PARTNERS OF MEADOWGREEN HEALTH CENTRE AND THE AVENUE MEDICAL PRACTICE

-MEADOWGREEN HEALTH CENTRE AND THE AVENUE MEDICAL PRACTICE WOULD LIKE TO INFORM THEIR PATIENTS THAT AFTER A PERIOD OF MONTHS WORKING CLOSELY TOGETHER, ALIGNING OUR CLINICAL AND ADMINISTRATION PROTOCOLS, THEY ARE FORMALLY MERGING INTO ONE PRACTICE.
+MEADOWGREEN HEALTH CENTRE AND THE AVENUE MEDICAL PRACTICE WOULD LIKE TO INFORM THEIR PATIENTS THAT AFTER A PERIOD OF MONTHS WORKING CLOSELY TOGETHER, ALIGNING OUR CLINICAL AND ADMINISTRATION PROTOCOLS, THEY ARE POTENTIALLY HOPING TO MERGE INTO ONE PRACTICE.

 THIS WILL BE KNOWN AS MEADOWGREEN HEALTH CENTRE.